skrey/yellow-extensions/features/previousnext/README.md

 ## How to show links

 The extension adds links to previous/next page, which allows users to navigate between pages.
-Links are shown on blog and wiki pages.
+Links are shown on blog pages.
 To show links on other pages add a `[previousnext]` shortcut to a page.

 ## Settings